What is lean maintenance?

 TPM is the bedrock on which the entire tower of lean maintenance stands.
 It is a holistic approach with one core aim – try to achieve perfect production with minimal breakdowns, delays, or accidents to your assets and equipment.

-There are five keywords in this process that all start with the letter “S” in Japanese – Seiri, Seiton, Seiso, Seiketsu, Shitsuke.
-They involve the removal of unnecessary tools/materials, neat arrangement of tools, frequent cleanups, emphasis on a clean and perfect work area, and inculcating such behavior into habits at the workplace.
+There are five keywords in this process that all start with the letter “S” in Japanese – Seiri, Seiton, Seiso, Seiketsu, and Shitsuke.
+They involve the removal of unnecessary tools/materials, neat arrangement of tools, frequent cleanups, emphasis on a clean and perfect work area, and instilling such behavior into habits at the workplace.
 The aim of the 5s process is the creation of an efficient, clean, and safe workplace with minimal wastage.

 5S example: Workplace scan diagnostic checklist